camunda/camunda-docs/versioned_docs/version-8.5/components/console/manage-clusters/cluster-backups.md

 If your organization works within Camunda's [Enterprise](https://camunda.com/enterprise/) plan, you can create a manual and scheduled [backups](/components/concepts/backups.md) of your cluster.

 :::caution
-Only the three most recent successful manual backups of each type are kept, meaning you can have three manual and three scheduled backups.
-If you already have three manual backups, the oldest manual backup is automatically removed.
+Only the three most recent successful backups of each type are kept, meaning you can have three manual and three scheduled backups.
+If you already have three backups of a type, the oldest backup is automatically removed.
 :::

 ## Create a manual backup